-South Brunswick is a very desirable township because of its excellent school system, reasonable home prices and taxes, and an easy commute to New York City.
-Commuters can catch the Northeast Corridor Line train to New York at one of three stations: New Brunswick, Jersey Avenue or Princeton Junction.
+South Brunswick is a very desirable township due to its excellent school system, reasonable home prices and taxes, and an easy commute to New York City.
+Commuters can catch the Northeast Corridor Line train to New York at one of three (soon to be four!) stations: New Brunswick, Jersey Avenue or Princeton Junction.
 Buses to New York stop along Route 27 and Finnegans Lane in Kendall Park, and there is a park-and-ride on Route 130 in Dayton.

 Because of its proximity to Princeton, several neighborhoods in South Brunswick have a Princeton address.
 When searching for homes in this township, check zip code 08540 as well, which encompasses some parts of South Brunswick, Plainsboro and West Windsor.
 South Brunswick residents with a Princeton address are still served by the South Brunswick school and municipal systems.

 Bordered roughly by Route 27, Finnegans Lane, Route 1 and New Road, Kendall Park is home to the Timber Ponds, Beekman Manor, Highgate Manor and Nassau Square developments, as well as the original Kendall Park neighborhood.
 It offers residents a mix of houses ranging from three-bedroom ranches on either side of New Road to rather large estates off Sand Hill Road.
 Of South Brunswick’s seven elementary schools, four are located in Kendall Park.
 There is ample shopping along Route 27 for groceries and basic goods.